Sabarmati Riverfront: Geography

 The Sabarmati river is a monsoon-fed river which has a total catchment area of 21674 sqkm.
-The Dharoi Dam constructed in 1976 upstream of Ahmedabad controls water and protects from flooding while Vasna Barrage constructed in 1976 downstream retains water in the river along the city banks and diverts it through Fatehwadi canal for irrigation.
+The Dharoi Dam constructed in 1976 upstream of Ahmedabad controls water and protects against flooding, while Vasna Barrage, constructed in 1976 downstream, retains water in the river along the city banks and diverts it through Fatehwadi canal for irrigation.
 The Narmada Canal, which crosses Sabarmati a few kilometres upstream from the city, is part of a larger canal network of Sardar Sarovar Dam.
 The canal can feed excess water to the river and maintains the level of water in the river which is retained through Vasna Barrage.